grady2002/project-grady/README.md

-# Chizuru Assistant (Project Grady)
+# Olivia Assistant (Project Grady)

-Assisting the new generation, I present to you Chizuru Yukimura, A python desktop assistant for all your needs. <br>
+Assisting the new generation, I present to you Olivia, A python desktop assistant for all your needs. <br>

 ## Installing dependancies & Requirements

 <b>Requires latest installation of Python3</b>

 <hr>

 #### Cloning the repository

 <ul>
     <li>